Cre-ator/Whiteboard.SpecificationManagement-Plugin/README.md

 # SpecificationManagement

-Plugin for MantisBT to add Specification - Requirement and Specification -Resource fields into bug-management
+Plugin for MantisBT to add Specification - Requirement and Specification - Source/Name fields into bug-management

 Requirements